abraunegg/onedrive/docs/docker.md

 *   The owner of this specified folder must have permissions for its parent directory
 *   Docker will attempt to change the permissions of the volume to the user the container is configured to run as

 **NOTE:** Issues occur when this target folder is a mounted folder of an external system (NAS, SMB mount, USB Drive etc) as the 'mount' itself is owed by 'root'.
 If this is your use case, you *must* ensure your normal user can mount your desired target without having the target mounted by 'root'.
-If you do not fix this, your Podman container will fail to start with the following error message:
+If you do not fix this, your Docker container will fail to start with the following error message:
 ```bash
 ROOT level privileges prohibited!
 ```